 You know how it is.
 When you’re new at this and it’s way early in the process, you just don’t register all of the little details like this.
 You think: It is what it is.
 Period.
 You can’t build a new home without one, so we’ll just be paying whatever it costs for the Building Permit — when the time comes.
-(Of course, we thought it would surely be less than $1,000.)
+(Of course, we thought it would surely be less than $1,000.)the Privilege Tax includes:

 $1.00 per square foot for Adequate Facilities Tax and $1.00 per square foot for Adequate School Facilities Tax (includes cities) — for a total of $2.00 per square foot for new buildings considered living space and expandable space.

 Next, I bet we’re going to be hit with some really high property taxes on top of this.